Bachelor of Arts (BA) in Economics: Career Path

 • Educator: Graduates may also go on to teach economics at the high school or college level.

-Note that the specific career paths may vary depending on the individual's skills, interests, and experience.
+The career paths may vary depending on the individual's skills, interests, and experience.

 Duties, Tasks, Roles, and Responsibilities

-The duties, tasks, roles, and responsibilities of a professional with a Bachelor of Arts (BA) in Economics can vary depending on the specific field or industry they choose to pursue.
+The duties, tasks, roles, and responsibilities of a professional with a Bachelor of Arts (BA) in Economics can vary depending on the field or industry they choose to pursue.
 However, in general, some common duties, tasks, roles, and responsibilities include:

 • Analyzing economic data: Using statistical methods and economic theories to analyze data and make predictions about market trends and the impact of government policies on the economy.